ReflectsLight/al-quran.reflectslight.io/packages/typescript/postman/README.md

 ## About

-Packet is a JavaScript library that can download the dependencies of a web page, and afterwards display the web page with all of its dependencies in-place, ready to use.
+Postman is a JavaScript library that can download the dependencies of a web page, and afterwards display the web page with all of its dependencies in-place, ready to use.